Fractional Wiener Chaos: Conclusion

 \section{Conclusion}

-We introduced function $H_\alpha(x,t)$, which we refer to as a power-normalised parabolic cylinder function.
-This function appears to serve as a fractional generalisation of the Hermite polynomial, which we have confirmed by the examination of several fundamental deterministic and stochastic properties.
-The power-normalised parabolic cylinder function $H_\alpha(W_t,t)$ possesses martingale properties and can be interpreted as a fractional It\^{o} integral from integrand 1, drawing parallels with the non-fractional case.
-This definition could be broadened from 1 to any appropriate function as an integrand, a topic we intend to explore in our subsequent research.
+We introduced the function $\mathcal{H}_\alpha(x,y)$, which we refer to as a power-normalized parabolic cylinder function.
+This function appears to serve as a fractional generalization of the Hermite polynomial on the half-line, as confirmed by our examination of several fundamental deterministic and stochastic properties.
+In fact, in the same way that the Hermite polynomial $H_n(W_t,t)$ plays the role of ``power $n$ of the Wiener process'', i.e., ``$(W_t)^n$'', the power-normalized parabolic cylinder function $\mathcal{H}_\alpha(W_t,t)$ plays the role of ``the fractional power function of the Wiener process'', i.e., ``$(W_t)^\alpha$".

-We also showed how we can construct a fractional Wiener chaos expansion based on power normalised parabolic cylinder functions.
-We believe this construction may open the way to solve fractional stochastic equations.

-We considered only the one-dimensional case, but the whole construction can be easily generalised to multiple dimensions.
+The power-normalized parabolic cylinder function $\mathcal{H}_\alpha(W_t,t)$ is a martingale and a self-similar non-Gaussian process.
+Moreover, we propose that the power-normalized parabolic cylinder function can be interpreted as a fractional It\^{o} integral with an integrand of 1, drawing parallels with the non-fractional case.

+As a foundational element for the fractional analogue of Wiener chaos, we introduce the extended Hermite function $\tilde{\mathcal{H}}_\alpha(x,y)$ by smoothly joining two power-normalized parabolic cylinder functions, and construct an orthogonal basis on the entire line, $\{\tilde{\mathcal{H}}_\alpha(x,y)\}_{k \in \mathbb{N}}$.
+Subsequently, from the tensor product of extended Hermite functions as a building block, we construct the fractional analogue of polynomial Wiener chaos.

+This paper is the first in a sequence of two papers on Wiener chaos expansion.
+In the subsequent paper, we plan to explore the properties of the extended Hermite function and present concrete examples demonstrating how fractional Wiener chaos can be used to solve partial differential equations with stochastic input.